 1. Incorrect Bobbin Placement

-One of the primary reasons for poor bottom stitches is incorrect bobbin placement.
+One primary reason for poor bottom stitches is incorrect bobbin placement.
 Ensure that the bobbin is inserted correctly into the bobbin case or shuttle.

 If it’s not positioned properly, the thread may not feed smoothly, resulting in uneven or skipped stitches.
-Refer to your sewing machine’s manual for specific instructions on how to insert the bobbin correctly.
+Refer to your sewing machine’s manual for instructions on inserting the bobbin correctly.

 2. Bobbin Tension Issues